 Forged polished-aluminum 20-inch wheels are available on Crew Cab 4x4 Lariat trims.

-Styling differences between Ford's light-duty F-150 and the Super Duty models are most evident up front, where a massive grille dominates the Super Duty's nose.
-Super Duty pickups come in three forms: regular cab; four-door SuperCab with two conventional front doors and two smaller, rear-opening back doors; and four-door Crew Cab with four, conventional, front-hinged doors.
+Styling differences between Ford's light-duty F-150 and the Super Duty models, including the F-250, are most evident up front, where a massive new grille and blocky front features dominate the Super Duty's nose.
+Super Duty pickups come in three forms: regular cab; four-door SuperCab with two conventional front doors and two smaller, rear-opening back doors; and four-door Crew Cab with four conventional front-hinged doors.

-Wheelbases range from 137 inches on regular-cab models to 172.4 inches on the long-bed Crew Cab.
-Regular-cab pickups have an 8-foot cargo bed and measure 226.4 inches long overall, while SuperCab models are equipped with either a 6.75- or 8-foot bed and have an overall length of 231.2 or 247.4 inches.
+Wheelbases range from 137 inches on regular cab models to 172.4 inches on the long-bed Crew Cab.
+Regular cab pickups have an 8-foot cargo bed and measure 227 inches long overall, while SuperCab models are equipped with either a 6.75- or 8-foot bed and have an overall length of 231.8 or 248 inches.
 Either bed can be installed on the four-door Crew Cab, which measures 245.6 or 261.8 inches long.

 Front tow hooks are standard.
 A chrome front bumper and bright grille go on XLT models, while the Lariat adds cab steps, fog lamps and a sliding rear window.

 A new interior in the Super Duty features Ford's "tough luxury" design, which is also used on the F-150 and claims a quieter interior and rugged performance.
 Regular cab models seat either two or three occupants.
 A folding three-place rear bench seat goes into SuperCab and Crew Cab models.
 Air conditioning, power windows and locks, cruise control, a tilt steering wheel and a CD player are standard in XLT models.
 Lariat trucks include power front seats with leather surfaces.

 Under the Hood